Illinois State University

 Article I. Purpose

-The Council for Teacher Education (CTE) is an established external committee of the Academic Senate that reports to the Academic Affairs Committee and the Provost.
-Its primary charge is to oversee academic programs leading to licensure of teachers and other professional education personnel who work in P-12 school settings.
-In this role, the CTE has five primary areas of responsibility: Leadership, Liaison/Advocacy, Planning/Development, Regulation, and Reporting.
+The Council for Teacher Education & Educator Licensure (CTE) is an established external committee of the Academic Senate that reports to the Academic Affairs Committee and the Provost.
+Its primary charge is to oversee academic programs leading to licensure of teachers and school personnel, and other professional education personnel who work in PK-12 school settings.
+In this role, the CTE has five primary areas of responsibility: Leadership, Advocacy, Planning and Development, Regulation, and Assessment and Reporting.

 Article II.
 Membership